 Noel Christian Pace, Esq., MHA, FACHE is a Healthcare Attorney with the Chapman Law Group in Miami, Florida.
 His Miami Healthcare Attorney practice focuses on providing compliance, regulatory, AAAHC/Joint Commission accreditation, licensure, governance, financial operations, reimbursement and MACRA, emergency preparedness, environment of care, cyber, and telehealth legal and consultative expertise to various provider and healthcare entities.
 Prior to joining the Chapman Law Group, in 2017 he led the complete turn-around of an ambulatory surgery center (ASC) achieving AAAHC full three-year accreditation and Medicare deemed-status while advising two others.
 He also legally drafted and instituted a multi-state healthcare corporation’s “established patient” transportation policy to operate completely within the new Anti-Kickback Statute (AKS) Safe Harbor.

 Mr. Pace holds a Juris Doctor degree from the University of Miami School of Law-Magna Cum Laude where he was President of the Health Law Association, published member of the NSAC Law Review, received Honors in Business Associations and Legal Informatics, and interned with the Honorable Darrin P. Gayles; now a Federal Judge with U.S. District Court, Southern District of Florida.
-In addition, Mr. Pace earned Dean’s List honors, received the Dean’s Certificate of Achievement (highest grade “book award”) for his work in the University of Miami School of Law’s Health Rights Clinic, and as a Health Rights Fellow, was awarded The Innovative Service in the Public Interest Award.
+In addition, Mr. Pace earned Dean’s List honors, received the Dean’s Certificate of Achievement (highest grade “book award”) for his work in the University of Miami School of Law’s Health Rights Clinic, and as a Health Rights Fellow, he was the sole recipient of The Innovative Service in the Public Interest Award.